moithepro/Ambilight-ws2812b-with-remote-control/README.md

   The LED Strip data pin is connected to digital pin 5 with a 330 ohm Resistor.\
   The Infrared Reciever Signal pin is connected to digital pin 7.
-## Controlling the LEDs with a .NET program on the PC
+## Controlling the LEDs with a .NET program on the PC (Java port also avaliable but lacks some features.)
   Using a .NET Framework WinForm Application to Control the Leds in many ways (not only Ambilight).\
   The LEDs are Controlled **by Serial Communication with a Buad Rate of 250000 with the Arduino** via the PC in 5 main ways.\
   **Individual Colors** - Lets you Choose from a Color Palatte.\